Dakota Access Pipeline: Planning, 2014–2016

 Treaty of Fort Laramie (1851) boundary which Dave Archambault II invoked, opposing any pipeline construction within that area.

 Prior to the Dakota Access Pipeline, light sweet crude oil from the Bakken Formation was transported mainly by rail during the North Dakota oil boom.
 Extraction from the area increased from 309,000 barrels a day in 2010 to more than 1 million in 2014, with insufficient pipeline infrastructure to transport the increased extraction.
 Plans for the pipeline were announced by Energy Transfer Partners in 2014, with Phillips 66 acquired 25% stake in the project later that same year.
 Energy Transfer Partners estimated that the pipeline would create between 12 and 15 permanent jobs and from 2,000 to 4,000 temporary jobs in Iowa.
 The $1.35 billion capital investment in Iowa was projected to generate $33 million sales tax in Iowa during construction and $30 million property tax in 2017.
 Energy Transfer hired "Strategic Economics Group" in West Des Moines to prepare this analysis.

+Dakota Access and the USACE held 559 meetings with potentially affected parties, including 389 meetings with 55 potentially affected American Indian tribes.
 In September 2014, Dakota Access held an initial informational meeting with the Standing Rock Sioux Tribal Council.
 Informational meetings for South Dakota and Illinois landowners were held in October 2014, and starting on December 1, 2014, in each of the affected counties in Iowa.
 Meetings in Fort Madison, Sioux Center, Oskaloosa and Storm Lake brought out hundreds of people expressing their support and/or opposition to the pipeline.
 A webinar for Brown and Hancock County, Illinois took place in February 2015.
+The Standing Rock Sioux Tribe generally refused to participate in consultations with Dakota Access or with USACE.